EndermanHack19/unifydb/README.md

 ### Is ORM supported?

-UnifyDB is **not an ORM**, but a universal database interface.
-For ORM functionality, use SQLAlchemy or Django ORM together with UnifyDB for specific tasks.
+OneDB is **not an ORM**, but a universal database interface.
+For ORM functionality, use SQLAlchemy or Django ORM together with OneDB for specific tasks.

 ### Security: SQL injections?